Pitt's India Act: Provisions

-General Information
+Background

-The Pitt’s India Act in 1784, also known as the East India Company Act, was passed in British Parliament to correct the defects of the previously signed Regulating Act in 1773.
-The Regulating Act in 1773 was an Act of the Parliament of Great Britain that’s purpose was to overhaul the management of the East India Company’s rule in India.
-The Act proved to not be a long-term solution.
-The Regulating Act set up a system where it supervised the work of the Company but did not take power for itself.
+The act was passed in British Parliament to correct the defects of the previously signed East India Company Act 1772 (13 Geo.
+3. c.
+63).
+The 1772 act's purpose was to overhaul the management of the East India Company's rule in India, but proved to not be a long-term solution.
+The 1772 act set up a system where it supervised the work of the company but did not take power for itself.

-In 1781, both a selected and secret committee were set to go into the affairs of the Company.
-This selected committee searched into the relations between the Supreme Court and the Council in Bengal, while the secret committee caused the Maratha War.
-The reports they presented were openly used as an arsenal for weapons against the Company by party orators in Parliament.
+In 1781, both a selected and secret committee were set to go into the affairs of the company.
+This select committee searched into the relations between the Supreme Court and the Council in Bengal, while the secret committee caused the Maratha War.
+The reports they presented were openly used as an arsenal for weapons against the company by party orators in Parliament.

-Pitt’s India Act established the system of dual control of India and these changes continued through 1858.
-The company’s territories In India were called the “British possession in India” for the first time.
-The British Government was given complete control over the Company’s affairs and its administration in India.
+The act established the system of dual control of India and these changes continued through 1858.
+The company's territories In India were called the "British possession in India" for the first time.
+The British Government was given complete control over the company’s affairs and its administration in India.
 In the dual system of control, the company was represented by the Court of Directors and the British Government by the Board of Control.
 The act mandated that all civil and military officers disclose their property in India and Britain within two months of their joining.
-The Governor-General’s council’s strength was reduced to three members.
-One of the three would be the Commander-in-Chief of the British Crown’s army in India.
+The Governor-General’s council's strength was reduced to three members.
+One of the three would be the Commander-in-Chief of the British Crown's army in India.
 The Governor-General was given casting vote.
-The Presidencies of Madras and Bombay became subordinate to the Bengal Presidency.
+The Presidencies of Madras and of Bombay became subordinate to the Bengal Presidency.
 In effect, Calcutta became the capital of the British possessions in India.